younan-marietherese/Marie-Therese-Younan/README.md

-# Hi there, I'm Marie Therese Younan!
+# Hi there, I'm Marie Therese Younan! 👋

-An AI Engineer & Data Scientist passionate about transforming data into intelligent AI solutions.
-With a CGPA of 4.0 from the American University of Beirut (AUB), I bring both academic excellence and practical expertise in machine learning, deep learning, and natural language processing.
-Beyond my work in the data field, I founded a Data/AI consultancy that I'm dedicated to growing into a leading hub for analytics and AI solutions, a reflection of my commitment, leadership, and vision.
-My mission is to bridge the gap between raw information and intelligent systems, creating solutions that empower innovation and growth.
-Let’s connect to explore how we can build meaningful projects and shape the future with AI.
+**AI Engineer & Data Scientist**

+My mission: Bridging the gap between raw information and intelligent systems, creating solutions that empower innovation and growth.

+---

 ## What I’m Currently Working On
 - AI Graduate Research at the American University of Beirut, building intelligent NLP and vision-based applications.